 There are various routes you can take online, to make more of a substantial income online.

 For me, I the most money I make online right now online is via affiliate marketing.
 If you’d like to learn how you can do the same, click the link below.
-You can find out more about that here.

 Is there a way that you like to make extra money online, that I missed?
 Please let me know in the comments!